Experience Life with Stockholmers

 Who are DIS Visiting Hosts?

-DIS visiting hosts sign up to participate in the program mainly because they have an interest in learning about another culture and want to share their own.
-Visiting hosts may or may not have children, and can be a single parent, a retired couple, an ethnic-Swedish family, a homosexual couple, or an individual with a tight-knit extended family.
+DIS Visiting Hosts sign up to participate in the program mainly because they have an interest in learning about another culture and want to share their own.
+Visiting Hosts may or may not have children, and can be a single parent, a retired couple, a LGBTQ+ couple, or an individual with a tight-knit extended family.

 How to Ensure a Great Match